melvyniandrag/JavaFall2019ClassRepo/Midterm/Readme.md

 }
 ```

-* 50 points for successfully hiding a message.
+* 25 points for successfully hiding a message.
-* 50 points for successfully extracting a message.
+* 25 points for successfully extracting a message.
+* 50 points for successfully explaining your code in class.

 I will verify that your code works by providing different inputs to the code and making sure it works for all of them.

+And, as there is no way for me to prevent one person doing all the work and simply distributing copies of the exam to others, I am going to test you on the code you wrote.
+I will likely print out your submission and have you write comments on it explaining how everything works.

+Grading this part is subjective and I reserve the right to administer points as I deem fair.

+The take away is - do whatever you have to do to make code that works.
+Work together, copy from various internet sites, etc..
+BUT be prepared to defend every line of code you write.